Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Loss of citizenship]

-5. by joining the armed forces or a comparable armed organisation of a foreign state or by actively participating in fighting by a terrorist organisation abroad (section 28),
+2. by joining the armed forces or a comparable armed organisation of a foreign state or by actively participating in fighting by a terrorist organisation abroad (section 28), or

 table of contents